 Sean Donohue, group publisher: “My wife and I have been actively involved in a local charity that provides free supportive services and programs for individuals and families touched by cancer.
 As a board member, I would collaborate with the entire team in an effort to raise as much money as possible to make sure the organization could continue.
 Every time I stepped foot in that place, I felt like my efforts meant something.
 Every event and every time the team gathered, we knew this was affecting someone or some family directly.
 It meant a lot to me.”

-For more inspiration, check out our Dealer Panel on page 27, where we’ve asked dealers what they do to encourage their employees to volunteer.
+For more inspiration, check out our Dealer Panel, where we’ve asked dealers what they do to encourage their employees to volunteer.
 If you’d like to share your volunteer story, please send them to me at the email above.

 Click here to view more solutions from Susan Givens.